 Hesperidin, a flavanone found in oranges, tangerines, kumquats, lemons, limes and grapefruit, has the potential to interfere with cyclophosphamide treatment.
-Cyclophosphamide is an alkylating agent frequently used in combination with anthracyclines (Adriamycin, epirubicin) and/or taxanes (Taxol, Taxotere) to treat breast cancer.
+Cyclophosphamide is an alkylating agent frequently used in combination with anthracyclines ( Adriamycin, epirubicin) and/or taxanes (Taxol, Taxotere) to treat breast cancer.
 Examples of chemotherapy regimens incorporating cyclophosphamide include TEC (docetaxel, epirubicin, and cyclophosphamide), TAC (taxotere, adriamycin and cyclophosphamide), and FEC (cyclophosphamide, epirubicin and 5-fluorouracil).
-Alkylating agents strongly promote oxidation, leading to the concern that antioxidants (which, by definition, inhibit oxidation) might prevent alkylating agents from working properly.
 Hesperidin is found most abundantly in the peel, pith and membranous parts of oranges and other citrus fruits.
-Similar to tangeretin, food sources include orange tea, unfiltered orange juice, orange marmalade, and dishes that incorporate citrus peel such as Szechuan Orange Chicken.
+Food sources include orange tea, unfiltered orange juice, orange marmalade, and dishes that incorporate citrus peel such as Szechuan Orange Chicken.

 Below are links to recent studies concerning this food.
 For a more complete list, including less recent studies, please click on oranges.